Paul2071/castle-nextjs/README.md

 So, stripped some of the fancy changes out figuring out what is causing the build fail.

 Narrowed it down to: MUI ButtonGroup OR the loading message when fetching castles.
+Both have been taken out and using Netlify CLI build it seems to work.